 Ian served on many community boards, committees and service clubs in Collingwood since 1990, including the Greening of Collingwood Committee, Vision 2020, the public library board, Ride for Sight host committee, Georgian Triangle Humane Society, Optimist Club, Chamber of Commerce, and others.

 In 2003, he was elected to local political office as a councillor.
 He was re-elected in 2006 and 2010.
-Since he was elected, he has been the council representative on the airport board, BIA, Elvis Festival committee, library board, sustainability committee, affordable housing committee, and hospital board.
-Today he remains passionate about local government and community engagement.
-Ian has filed his nomination papers for the 2014 municipal election, and looks forward to your support and vote.
+Since then, he has been the council representative on the airport board, BIA, Elvis Festival committee, library board, sustainability committee, affordable housing committee, and hospital board.
+He currently serves as council representative on the BIA board of management, Library board and Elvis Festival management board.

-He completed a book on Machiavelli’s The Prince for municipal politicians (it can be read online here) and is currently working on a fourth book about e-government, and how technology affects governance and relations with the electorate.
-He is currently writing another book for e-publication on how politics, ethics and philosophy intersect in popular thought and culture, another on the tequila industry, as well as engaged in some music- and ukulele-related projects.
+He also completed a satirical book on Machiavelli’s The Prince for municipal politicians (it can be read online here).He is currently working on several projects, including a book for e-publication on how politics, ethics and philosophy intersect in popular thought and culture, another on the tequila industry, as well as engaged in some music- and ukulele-related projects.